H7O/Com.H.EF.Relational/README.md

 accordingly for whichever package (SqlServer or SqlLite) it finds.

 If it detects both packages are added in your project, it'll create a DbContext for SQL Server.
-To override this behavior, i.e. create a DbContext for SqlLite instead of SqlServer use `conStr.CreateDbContext("Microsoft.EntityFrameworkCore.SqlServer")` instead of conStr.CreateDbContext
+To override this behavior, i.e. create a DbContext for SqlLite instead of SqlServer use `conStr.CreateDbContext("Microsoft.EntityFrameworkCore.SqlLite")` instead of just `conStr.CreateDbContext()`

-If you have a different database other than SqlServer and SqlLite, use the following `conStr.CreateDbContext('your db package name or path to your db package dll file')`
+If you have a different database other than SqlServer or SqlLite, use the following `conStr.CreateDbContext('your db package name or path to your db package dll file')`

 ## What other features this library has?
-This small library has several other options that allows for more advanced features that might not be of much use to most, hence it's left out in this quick `how to` documentation (will hopefully be documented in the future).
+This small library has several other options that allow for more advanced features that might not be of much use to most, hence samples for those features have been left out in this quick `how to` documentation.